 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I'd like to put out for consideration by the CFML community a possible new approach for object-relational mapping (ORM), using an existing Apache project called IBATIS as a model.
+And I may revise the content as necessary.I'd like to put out for consideration by the CFML community a possible new approach for object-relational mapping (ORM), using an existing Apache project called IBATIS as a model.
 I'm wondering if someone may want to consider implementing a CFML version of it for a new ORM approach in CFML.

 IBATIS, at http://ibatis.apache.org/ is an alternative ORM approach based on a concept of SQL Maps, which in essence are simply SQL statements stored in XML files with a well-defined API for mapping and manipulating those in your app.
 The approach does not generate SQL for you, but rather is intended to serve as a means to segregate to XML files--and manage via an API--the SQL that may already exist substantially for existing apps or for new apps that may simply require some hand-coding of SQL.
 (The last sentence added after some comments suggest that this point made later in the post was missed.)

 The benefit is that since CFML folks are already knee deep in SQL, it brings a measure of architecture without completely detaching them from the SQL they know and love (or at least tolerate).